66thparallel/sparky/README.md

 - Receives a route or waypoint list
 - Generates a smooth trajectory
 - Tracks the trajectory using a feedback controller
-- Visualizes motion in RViz (optional)
+- Visualizes vehicle motion in RViz
 - Logs basic performance metrics for analysis

 ### Architecture